Kuva-yi Inzibatiye

-The Kuvâ-yi İnzibâtiye (قوای انضباطیه; Hilafet Ordusu) was an army established on 18 April 1920 by the imperial government of the Ottoman Empire in order to fight against the Turkish National Movement during the Turkish War of Independence in the aftermath of World War I. It was commanded by Süleyman Şefik Pasha.
+The Kuvâ-yi İnzibâtiye (قوای انضباطیه; Hilafet Ordusu) was an army established on 18 April 1920 by the imperial government of the Ottoman Empire in order to fight against the Turkish National Movement during the Turkish War of Independence in the aftermath of World War I, participating most notably in the Greek Summer Offensive on the side of the Greek Army.
+It was commanded by Süleyman Şefik Pasha.

 Establishment of the Kuva-yi Inzibatiye

-Realizing he could no longer count on the title "Sultan" alone to influence the Turkish people, he considered it necessary to use the spiritual title of "Caliph" for the leader of the army - thus depicting Nationalists not only as the enemies of the Sultanate but also as the enemies of God.
+Mehmed VI, realizing he could no longer count on the title "Sultan" alone to influence the Turkish people, considered it necessary to use the spiritual title of "Caliph" for the leader of the army - thus depicting Nationalists not only as the enemies of the Sultanate but also as the enemies of God.
 Under British pressure, the Disciplinary Force, also known as the Army of the Caliphate, was established by Damat Ferid Pasha to link up with the Circassian warlord Ahmed Anzavur and crush the nationalists.
 Sultan Mehmed VI charged his minister of war, Şevket Süleyman Paşa to command the force.

 Supported by the British, the Sultan began a propaganda war throughout the country.
 Relayed by imams, he urged the Turks to take up arms against the Nationalists of General Mustafa Kemal, presented as the enemies of God.

 Despite its name, European observers mocked the lack of discipline of the force, especially those among its general staff.
 Low enthusiasm in Istanbul's mission meant the Disciplinary Force marched off just half a division strong.
 Many of soldiers even joined the National Forces after being routed by Ali Fuad's men in İzmit, and the force was disbanded after some three-month existence.
 All the Disciplinary Force gave the Istanbul government was a financial crisis due to the army's expenses.